USAJOBS/ATP-Support/job-announcement-playbook/details/benefits.md

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text</h5>
+  <p>Learn more about our benefits: [Insert link to agency specific benefits page]</p>

+  Or

-Learn more about our benefits and careers: [Insert link to agency specific benefits or career page]
+ <p>Learn more about our benefits and careers: [Insert link to agency specific benefits and career page]</p>
 </div>

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>

-  * May add a link to an agency-specific benefits or career page, but make sure the link label accurately describes the page.
-    * For example, if you only have a benefits page, the label should say “Learn more about our benefits”.
+  * Add a link to your agency's benefits or career page, but make sure the label of the link accurately describes the page.
+For example, if you only have a benefits page, the link label should say “Learn more about our benefits”.
 If you have a benefits and career page together, use “Learn more about our benefits and careers.”
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Do not repeat benefits information in any other section — it should only appear in the benefits section.
+  * Repeat benefits information in any other section — it should only appear in the **Benefits** section.
-  * Do not repeat benefits information that is already made available via the links above.
+  * Repeat benefits information that is already made available via the links above.
-  * Do not retain broken links to old help content.
-The link to https://help.usajobs.gov/index.php/Pay_and_Benefits has not worked for over 2 years.
-Please remove this link.
+  * Keep using broken links or links that send applicants to outdated content.
 </div>
 </div>